 We categorized respondents and identified similarities.
-At that moment, we had the complete understanding of what motivated users to buy from us and what “jobs” were the most popular on the platform:
+At that moment, we had a complete understanding of what motivated users to buy from us and what “jobs” were the most popular on the platform:

 Then, we had to find a way to decompose these markers by finding similarities and merging them in buyer personas.
 We decided to list the most popular answers to find respondents that thought alike.

 We marked respondents’ replies in a spreadsheet.
 If they mentioned new team members, we would mark this parameter in our table.
 As a result, we got a huge table with lots of parameters and lots of marks for each respondent.

 Once we filled the sheet, we saw interrelations among customers.
 Some of them had the same transaction triggers, company roles, business segments, and job stories.

 Thus, we divided respondents into five groups, and that was our basis for finalizing the buyer personas.

 Then, we had to throw the data into good form.
 We wanted to make it so convenient that any Dashly employee could use them in the future.

 UXPressia came in very handy: we created persona cards there and saved generalized details here, namely, triggers and contexts, Job Stories, company description, persona roles.

 Buyer personas help us develop our product and build better communication with our users: